tldr-pages/tldr/pages/linux/groupdel.md

 # groupdel

-> Delete an existing group.
+> Delete existing user groups from the system.

 - Delete an existing group: